edgedb/edgedb/docs/datamodel/aliases.rst

 arbitrary EdgeQL expression.

 Like computed properties, this expression is evaluated on the fly whenever the alias is referenced in a query.
 Unlike computed properties, aliases are defined independent of an object type; they are standalone expressions.
+As such, aliases are fairly open ended.
+Some examples are:

 **Scalar alias**